RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

         - ```your_design_dict['text.latex.preamble'] = [r'\usepackage{fourier}', r'\usepackage{amsmath}', r'\usepackage[squaren]{SIunits}']```
         - If you used several dictionaries as suggested, update them as well

 Now everything should theoretically work well.
 Because every text will be layouted using LaTeX, every text must be LaTeX compatible.
-And to avoide python to use so-called escape characters, you should declare every string as a raw-string by a preceeding 'r' and than follow normal LaTeX syntax.
+And to avoide python to use so-called escape characters, you should declare every string as a raw-string by a preceding 'r' and then follow normal LaTeX syntax.
 To create a Text saying Tset with the 'set' as subscript, you need to write
-`r'T$_\text{set}$`.
+`r'$T_\text{set}$'`.
 Note that we used the command `\text` to set the word 'set' upright, because it is normal text.
 And we used '$', because a subscript can only be set in formulas.

-#####Take away
+#### Take away
 It is possible to let TeX Render your text, that looks awesome.
 But it can also cause trouble.
 Your decision to use it or not, an alternative would be [mathtext](http://matplotlib.org/users/mathtext.html#mathtext-tutorial).

 ## Object Orientation